-andorgraduated at your motitution •

-F4 Coed dorms

-F4 Men's dorms

-F4 Women's dorms Χ

 F4 Apartments for married students

 F4 Apartments for single students Χ

-F4 Special housing for disabled students Х
+F4 Special housing for disabled

+students

-F4 Special housing for international students
+F4 Special housing for international

+students

 F4 Fraternity/sorority housing

 F4 Cooperative housing Χ

 F4 Theme housing Χ

 F4 Wellness housing

-F4 Other housing options (specify): ,
+F4 Other housing options (specify):

-CDS-F Page 1
+CDS-F Page 20

-G. ANNUAL EXPENSES
+G ANNIIAI EXPENSES

+0. AIIIIOAL LAI L

-G0 Please provide the URL of your institution's net price calculator: https://npc.collegeboard.org/student/app/wellesley
+G0 Please provide the URL of your institution's net price calculator:

-Provide 2013-2014 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2018-2019 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2013-2014 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2013-2014 academic year costs of attendance will be available:
+Check here if your institution's 2018-2019 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2018-2019 academic year costs of attendance will be available: 3/1/2018

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2013-2014 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2018-2019 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

+First Mars 11.
+1 1 1

+G1 DDIVATE INICTITUTIONS First-Year Undergraduates

+PRIVATE INSTITUTIONS

+PUBLIC INSTITUTIONS PUBLIC INSTITUTIONS

+PUBLIC INSTITUTIONS

+NONRESIDENT ALIENS

+Gi NONNESIDENT ALIENS

+G1 REQUIRED FEES:

+01 NEGOINED FEEG.

+G1 ROOM AND BOARD:

+ROOM ONLY:

+BOARD ONLY:

+•

+G1 Comprehensive tuition and room and college cannot provide separate tuition board fees): ' •

+G1 Other:

+G2 N. J. Z. B. Minimum Maximum

+G2 Number of credits per term a student stated full-time tuition t can take for the 3 courses (12 credits) 5 courses (20 credits)

+G3 Yes No

+Do tuition and fees vary by year of st tudy (e.g. sophomore 100 INO

+junior, senior)? .aay (o.g., oopiloilloie, Х

+Jan.
+10. 1, 00.
+110. / 1

+G4 Yes No

+G4 Do tuition and fees vary by undergra duate instructional 100 140

+5 7 nrogram? x